Christian-Karlsson-CK/Radio-contolled-airplane-system/README.md

 7.3 Wrote necessary LCD functions for esp32 and confirmed that they do work properly.
 8. Designed a custom circuit board for the transmitter, accommodating components such as joysticks, MCU, on/off button, switches, and more.
 8.1 Added an GY-BMP280 module that can measure temperature and atmospheric pressure.
 With the atomspheric pressure I can calculate the airplanes altitude and display on the LCD-display on the remote control.
-8.2 Add an GY-271 Compass module and read the bearing value.
+8.2 Added an GY-271 Compass module and read the bearing value.
+9. Added an GY-NEOM6MV2 GPS module on the airplane.
+Latitude, longitude, altitude, ground speed, fix and satellite count is being sent to the TX radio controller.

 **TODO:**
-9. Implement additional functions like a arming function, trims, buzzer etc.
+10. Implement additional functions like a arming function, trims, buzzer etc.
-10. (OPTIONAL) Explore the integration of GPS functionality into the system.
 11. Implement a Return-To-Home function.

 **MAIN PROBLEMS:**